gvwilson/thirdbit/src/fiction/in-heck/index.md

 The Tailor waved one of its smaller arms.
 "The work is its own reward.
+And who knows?
+Perhaps you will succeed this time where you failed before.
+We will watch for a sign."

+Dockety's remaining lens rotated and rotated back.
+"Before?
+This one does not… remember…"

+The Tailor made a grating noise that Gumption couldn't interpret.
+"No.
+This one expects that you cannot.
-You may show yourselves out."
+But good luck anyway—you may show yourselves out."

 They retraced their steps through the tunnel.
 The armor didn't allow Gumption to see in the dark, but that didn't bother him.
 The damp smell of the nearby Mire didn't either, or the mosquitoes.
-*Is this how Dockety feels all the time?* the young goat wondered.
+*Is this how bots feel all the time?* the young goat wondered.
 It didn't feel like something he could ask.

 Except that was no longer true.